-In the 2017/18 financial year, the R26.6 million (from equitable share) is allocated towards the provision of free basic services.
-With a further R10 million provision for drought relief.
+In the 2018/19 financial year, it is anticipated that R20 million will be allocated towards the provision of free basic services.

 The cost of the social package of the registered indigent households is largely financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.